carasiov/active_learning/docs/theory/mathematical_specification.md

 $$
 In the decentralized layout, $q_\phi(z\mid x,c)$ refers specifically to the posterior of the active latent $z_c$, i.e., the $c$-th latent in the set $\{z_k\}$ produced by the encoder.

+**Alternative $c$ regularizer (logit-MoG).** Some experiments replace the categorical KL with a negative log prior penalty on encoder logits (a logistic-normal mixture prior in logit space) to encourage per-sample peakiness without simplex priors.
+This is specified at `docs/projects/decentralized_latents/channel_curriculum/logit_mog_regularizer.md`.

 **Latent KL ($\text{KL}_z$) depends on layout:**

 *   **Shared:** Weighted sum against component priors.